foundersandcoders/coursebook/src/course/syllabus/application/fruit-shop/learning-outcomes.md

 ## Git & GitHub

-- [ ] Initialise a git repository from the terminal
+- [ ] Initialise a Git repository from the terminal
-- [ ] Use git commands to stage, commit and push from the terminal
+- [ ] Use Git commands to stage, commit and push from the terminal